The Iron Heart (1920 film): Reception

 Billboard reviewer Marion Russell was very positive towards the film, praising Madlaine Traverse's acting, saying "Miss Traverse is quite in her element as the resourceful business woman, yet never losing her personal feminine charm."

 The Film Daily review was mostly negative, calling the iron foundry scenes more interesting than the "poorly handled" story.
 The reviewer criticized the film for its lack of character development and plot details, no interesting lighting, and "no building with accumulative interest and suspense."
 The reviewer also found the film's handling of politics to be distasteful, as the film portrays both the I.W.W. and "big business" in a negative light.

-The Exhibitor's Herald's review was positive, saying that the conventional plot was executed in a way that was entertaining.
+The Exhibitor's Heralds review was positive, saying that the conventional plot was executed in a way that was entertaining.
 The reviewer praised the steel mill scenes for being "instructive and entertaining."

 Motion Picture News reviewer Matthew A. Taylor found the film to be built on a "weak foundation" as the story was "not convincing."
 There were certain scenes that he enjoyed, including the battle for a locomotive and a man's foot trapped by a railroad switch as a train hurtles towards him.